enorganic/daves-dev-tools/README.md

                         argument may be passed more than once to exclude directories matching more than one regular expression.
                         The default for this argument is equivalent to `-edre '^[.~].*$' -edre '^venv$' -edre '^site-packages$'`
-  -dr, --dry-run        Print, but do not execute, all `pip install` commands
+  -dr, --dry-run        Print, but do not execute, all `pip install` commands -ie, --include-extras
+                        Install all extras for all discovered distributions
 ```